-Complete and submit one common application, accessed through AwardSpring, and financial aid will determine which scholarship(s) you are eligible for.
-You will then be contacted if letters of recommendation, narratives and/or personal interviews or with the donor/s are required.
+Complete and submit one common application, accessed through AwardSpring, and you will be matched to the scholarship(s) you are eligible for.
+Once you have applied you will see the required documents to submit such as letters of recommendation, narratives and/or personal interviews or with the donor/s.
 Awards will be announced through your OwlMail and OwlNet accounts.

-ALL STUDENTS are encouraged to complete the scholarship application.
+ALL STUDENTS are encouraged to complete Harford's scholarship application.

 Each year Harford Community College applies for and receives several grants that provide our students with additional resources for specific areas of study.
 One of these resources is scholarships.
 Grant-based scholarships vary in amount and requirements but provide valuable funding to our students.
 Talk to your professors and your academic advisor to see if these may be available for your program of study and how to apply.